undecaf/vue-material-modal-dialog/README.md

 even if different components use the same dialog or if components are repeated by `v-for`.

-This component, `MdModalDialog`, is a replacement for Vue Material's `MdDialog`.
+This repository provides a new component, `MdModalDialog`, as a substitute for ue Material's `MdDialog`.
 It offers the following features:

-+   Only a single instance exists per dialog, no matter how many components use it
++   For each dialog there is only a single instance, no matter how many components use it
-+   Supports the same props and events as [`MdDialog`](https://vuematerial.io/components/dialog)
++   `MdModalDialog` supports the same props and events as [`MdDialog`](https://vuematerial.io/components/dialog)
 +   Simple API: showing the dialog returns a promise which will be fulfilled or rejected when the dialog is closed
 +   Custom properties can be passed to a dialog